techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 Why is the Walkie Talkie app showing up for some users and not others?

-For users with an E license, the Walkie Talkie app shows up automatically without any policy needed if they're part of an early ring (eg. an admin part of the Private Preview Ring will get the Walkie Talkie app automatically).
+For users with an E license, the Walkie Talkie app shows up automatically without any policy needed if they're part of an early ring (eg. an admin part of the Private Preview Ring get the Walkie Talkie app automatically).
 However, E-SKU users in general ring must have an app setup policy assigned to them with the Walkie Talkie app pinned or else they won't see the app.
 Needs to be pinned in top 10 apps for E SKUs.

 I have my permission policy setup so that all Microsoft apps are "Allowed", shouldn't Walkie Talkie appear?